So hi there again from the EIB Northern Command, Midtown Manhattan.

 I feel that they do need a mother and a father.

-They do need uh an influence of such.
+They do need an influence of such.

-But it's like it's still not the same.
+It's like, it's still not the same.

 No, no, no, no, no.

-I mean, that's the whole perplexing thing is we do not in fact know how people wind up gay or whatever.
+I mean, that's the whole perplexing thing, is we do not, in fact, know how people wind up gay or whatever.

 Kathy, thank you.